 Engage external resources

 Managing contingent labour comes with risks and costs.
-Often, organizations will adopt a unified approach by outsourcing the management either in its entirety or in part to a third party like a staffing agency or a Managed Services Provider (MSP) to identify and manage these risks.
+Often, organizations will adopt a unified approach by outsourcing the management either in its entirety or in part to a third party like a staffing agency or a Managed Services Provider (MSP) to identify and manage contingent worker risks.

 An external resource like a great staffing partner will support an organization's total talent needs, streamlining its workforce program to elevate quality and drive efficiency across the entire talent lifecycle.
 A partner with a reliable Vendor Management System (VMS) will also control work costs and manage the risks associated with contingent labor.